AdaptOrDie247/avl-tree/README.md

-# avl-tree #
+# AVL Tree #

-Implementation of an AVL tree
+Implementation of an AVL tree that can insert, delete, print, and sort nodes with diagrams and unit test cases for every possible operation.

 ### Build Instructions for Linux/Cygwin ###